Freight Transport Management

 Description

-· Encourage shippers to use modes with lower social costs, such as rail and water transport rather than truck for longer-distance shipping.
+· Encourage shippers to use more resource-efficient modes such as rail and water transport rather than truck for longer-distance shipping.
 Trucking uses much more energy per unit of transport than rail or water (ten times as much in many situations), although only certain types of goods and deliveries are suitable for such shifting.

 · Improve rail and marine transportation infrastructure and services to make these modes more competitive with trucking.
 (Note that by reducing shipping costs this may increase total freight traffic volumes, resulting in little or no reduction in energy consumption, emissions or other externalities.)